2008 Shanghai International Film Festival

 The 2008 Shanghai International Film Festival is the 11th such festival devoted to international cinema to be held in Shanghai, China.
 It was held from June 14–22, 2008.

-Hong Kong film director Wong Kar-wai was the head of jury at this year's film festival along with other jury members such as Chinese-American actress Joan Chen, legendary Danish director Bille August and Israeli stage actress Gila Almagor.
+Directly preceding the event, the festival required a new head of the SIFF jury, due to the sudden death of Anthony Minghella.
+Hong Kong film director Wong Kar-wai was the head of jury at the 2008 film festival, serving along with other jury members such as Chinese-American actress Joan Chen, legendary Danish director Bille August and Israeli stage actress Gila Almagor.